stanford-oval/almond-gnome/README.md

 ## License

-Almond is free software, and is distributed under the GNU General Public License, version 3 or later.
+Almond is free software, and is distributed under the Apache 2.0 license.
 See [LICENSE](LICENSE) for details.

+Additionally, Almond contains a GNOME Shell extension, included in the "shell-extension" folder.
+That code, and only that code, is licensed under the GNU General Public License, version 2 or later.